Daodejing 道 德 經: Making Life Significant

 This is why people think of the DDJ as paradoxical but it is really very consistent in its messaging.
 We human beings operate in a universe, in a world, and we we need to focus on those specific things and events that constitute our field of experience.
 But we also live in a broader context, a Cosmos, so everything exists simultaneously in two fields: a local, particular one, and a broader cosmic or universal one.
 Our job is to perceive this if we can.
 In order to survive in our local particualr world, we may have to follow rules and obey laws; but watch out, because every inch of motion in that direction takes something away from being a free spiirt who can merge and become one with the unvierse.

 The laws of society often disrupt or interfere with our natural inclination to be be creative and free.
 Thinking, naming, regulating, controlling all produce their opposites.
 As Ch.
-18 suggests, "When the Dao is abadoned," that is precisely when "Benevolence" (仁) and "Righteousness" (義) appear."
+18 suggests, "It is when grand way-making is abadoned, that auhtoritative conduct (ren, 仁) and "appropriateness" (yi, 義) appear."
 In other words, if people had just stayed with the Great Way of Nature, the Dao, then we would not need all these artificial concepts and regulatory devices.
-People would just do the right thing naturally (自然).
-There is the suggestion that this is how things were in earlier, more primitive human communities, before the rise of private property, before social classes, and hierarchy appeared.
+People would just do the right thing spontsaneously, or naturally (ziran, 自然).
+There is the suggestion that this is how things were in earlier, in more primitive human communities, before the rise of private property, before social classes, and hierarchy appeared.
 But since today, humans have drifted, life has become busy, intense and complex, and people are no longer in touch with the Dao; that is when the need for regulatory proactices comes about.
 Once people evolved form their more natural state into more organized and structured civil society, people like Confucius and the Legalists taught that we had better regulate human conduct.
 Hence the moral principles of Confucianism and the legal codes of the emerging states in the Warring States Era with their system of rewards and punishments.